OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/how-to/use_the_same_files_in_several_courses.md

-If you want to implement a teaching scenario with several courses, e.g. a course of studies, and many files are to be used in all courses, it is advisable to store these files centrally in the learning resource "resource folder" and then integrate it in the desired courses.
+If you want to implement a teaching scenario with several courses, e.g. a course of studies, and many files are to be used in all courses, it is advisable to store these files centrally in the learning resource [resource folder](../authoring/Various_Types_of_Learning_Resources.md) and then integrate it in the desired courses.
 This has the advantage that you only have to make changes to the files once and they are automatically visible in all linked courses.
-Typical examples for such files are basic framework conditions, general terms and conditions, organisational information, information on general support and contact persons, etc.
+Typical examples for such files are basic framework conditions, general terms and conditions, organisational information, information on general support,   contact persons, aber auch kursübergreifende Lehrmaterialien.

 ### What you need